 How MTD for Income Tax will affect small businesses

-Starting April 2024 Making Tax Digital (MTD) for Income Tax will have a big impact on self-employed businesses and landlords with income above £10,000.
+Starting April 2024, Making Tax Digital (MTD) for Income Tax will significantly impact self-employed businesses and landlords with income above £10,000.

 The new rules essentially mandate digital record keeping so that all businesses can send quarterly updates to HMRC.